dgittins/AWS-RStudio/README.md

 ## 4. Add the The Comprehensive R Archive Network (CRAN) package repository

-Ubuntu repositories contain an outdated version of R. The most recent version of RStudio Server can be found here: https://www.rstudio.com/products/rstudio/download-server/
+Ubuntu repositories contain an outdated version of R. The most recent version of RStudio Server can be found here: https://www.rstudio.com/products/rstudio/download-server/ and the command below updated accordingly.

 ```
 $ sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E298A3A825C0D65DFD57CBB651716619E084DAB9